iainemslie/CSC305/Assignment3/README.md

 talked about in class and simply adds the specular component to the overall colour value for each fragment.
 It was again based on learnopengl.com as well.
 It is possible to turn this feature off for SceneObjects 0, 1 and 2 using the number (not numpad) keys 0-3.
 This works by loading in a new shader file.
-This prints errors to console but works fine.

 - First Person View Camera - The camera is implemented as specified and uses the WASD keys for movement forwards, left, backwards and right respectively.
 The mouse is used to change the pitch